Nursing and Health Sciences Division

 Radiographic Science

-Lewis-Clark State College is accredited by the Northwest Commission of Colleges and Universities (NWCCU) and the program is accredited by the Joint Review Commission on Education in Radiologic Technology (JRCERT).
+Lewis-Clark State is accredited by the Northwest Commission of Colleges and Universities (NWCCU), and the Radiographic Science degree program is accredited by the Joint Review Commission on Education in Radiologic Technology (JRCERT).

 Medical Assistant

-Lewis-Clark State College is accredited by the Northwest Commission of Colleges and Universities (NWCCU) and the program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
+Lewis-Clark State College is accredited by the Northwest Commission of Colleges and Universities (NWCCU), and the Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 Majors offered